xsuite/xfields/examples/beambeam_multibunch/design.md

 - closed-orbit and fractional-tune agreement against `full`;
 - beta, alpha, dispersion and phase from `fast` against `full`;
 - `RigidBunchTwiss` integer, named-row and attribute access;
-- bunch positions and labels derived from the setup filling;
+- bunch positions and labels derived from the study filling;
 - unsupported modes, methods and kwargs;
 - lost particles and closed-orbit failure handling.